 Broadband communications markets are characterized by continuing technological advancement, changes in customer requirements and evolving industry standards.
 To compete successfully, we must design, develop, manufacture and sell new or enhanced products that provide increasingly higher levels of performance and reliability.
-However, we may not be able to successfully develop or introduce these products if, among other things, our products:
+However, we may not be able to successfully develop or introduce these products if our products:

-- are not cost effective;
+- · are not cost effective;

 - are not brought to market in a timely manner;

-- are not in accordance with evolving industry standards and architectures;
+- · are not in accordance with evolving industry standards and architectures;

 - fail to achieve market acceptance; or

 - are ahead of the market.

-We are currently developing and marketing products based on recently established video compression standards.
+We are currently developing and marketing products based on new video compression standards.
 Encoding products based on the MPEG-2 compression standards have represented a significant portion of our sales since our acquisition of DiviCom in 2000.
-Newer standards, such as MPEG-4 AVC/H.264, have been adopted which provide significantly greater compression efficiency, thereby making more bandwidth available to operators.
-The availability of more bandwidth is particularly important to those operators seeking to launch, or expand, HDTV services.
+New standards, such as MPEG-4 AVC/H.264 have been adopted which provide significantly greater compression efficiency, thereby making more bandwidth available to operators.
+The availability of more bandwidth is particularly important to those DBS and telco operators seeking to launch, or expand, HDTV services.
 We have developed and launched products, including HD encoders, based on these new standards in order to remain competitive and are devoting considerable resources to this effort.
-In addition, we have recently launched an encoding platform which is capable of being configured for both MPEG-2 and MPEG-4, in both standard definition and HD formats.
 There can be no assurance that these efforts will be successful in the near future, or at all, or that competitors will not take significant market share in HD encoding.
-At the same time, we need to devote development resources to the existing MPEG-2 standard which our cable customers continue to require.
+At the same time, we need to devote development resources to the existing MPEG-2 product line which our cable and satellite customers continue to require.
 Also, to successfully develop and market certain of our planned products, we may be required to enter into technology development or licensing agreements with third parties.
 We cannot assure you that we will be able to enter into any necessary technology development or licensing agreements on terms acceptable to us, or at all.
-If we fail to develop and market new products, our business and operating results could be materially and adversely affected.
+The failure to enter into technology development or licensing agreements when necessary could limit our ability to develop and market new products and, accordingly, could materially and adversely affect our business and operating results.